Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/09_Finalization of Stripe and Subscription Integration/06_Detailed_Plan.md

 ### Task 2.4: Finalize Payment Flow Pages **STATUS: Not Started**
 - **Files:** `frontend/src/app/subscription/success/page.tsx` and `frontend/src/app/subscription/cancel/page.tsx`.
-- **Action:** Review and update these pages to ensure they provide clear user feedback after returning from a Stripe Checkout session.
+- **Action:** Review and update these pages to ensure they provide clear user feedback (for success but also for cancel or unsucceful payment) after returning from a Stripe Checkout session.

+### Task 2.5: Review and finalize all protected pages. **STATUS: Not Started**
+- **Action:** Review and finalize all protected pages.
+Go over each page and make sure everything is finalized.
+- **Sub-Task 2.5.1: Review video assembly page.** **STATUS: Not Started**
+  - **Action:** Download button is not working on the video assembly page.
+Deactive direct share buttons for social media for now.
+Adapt "My Videos" to the "Content workbench" text style.

 ---